cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Reduce-Traffic-in-Bulwark-Core.md

-# Reduce Traffic In Bulwark Core
+# Reduce Traffic In CRyptoCrowd Core

 Some node operators need to deal with bandwidth caps imposed by their ISPs.